-Words you should really stay away from on your LinkedIn profile
+Words to stay away from on your LinkedIn profile

 These days your LinkedIn profile is as important as your CV when it comes to an initial assessment - and first impressions matter.